connorrothschild/v4/src/routes/post/automation-scrollytell.md

 You can look at the code and all of its context on GitHub [here](https://github.com/connorrothschild/shiny-scrollytell).
 Want to visit the live page?
 You can access it [here](https://connorrothschild.shinyapps.io/automation/), or embedded below!

-<iframe title='Automation and Its Impact on Jobs' src="https://connorrothschild.shinyapps.io/automation/" width="100%" height="800px"></iframe>
+<iframe loading="lazy" title='Automation and Its Impact on Jobs' src="https://connorrothschild.shinyapps.io/automation/" width="100%" height="800px"></iframe>